aiven/devportal/docs/platform/concepts/service-forking.rst

 - Service users
 - Connection pools

-Rest assured that forking your production cluster does not cause any additional load to it, because the new fork does not communicate with old database cluster.
-Data is restored from the latest backup that is hosted outside of the old cluster.
+Forking a service does not cause any additional load to it, because the new fork does not communicate with the original service.
+The data is restored from the latest backup stored separately from the service.

 ..
 Warning::
         The service integrations are not copied over to the forked version, and need to be re-established for each new copy.